glenkleidon/galkam.AspNetCore.JSONElementStream/README.md

 The controller example below shows how the Request collection can be accessed.

-There will only be 1 active RequestContext in the collection (with scoped lifetime, the collection is created for each request), so use constructor injection to retrieve the correct request context for the collection.
+There will only be 1 active RequestContext in the collection (with scoped lifetime, the collection is created for each request), so use constructor injection to retrieve the correct request context from the collection.
 You may also want to access the http context in certain circumstances.
 As you can only use one _**[FromBody]**_ parameter, it is cleaner to create a reference to the context in the controllers constructor.

 ```
 [Route("api/[controller]")]